 Southland Region

-From the mountains to the sea, the Southland region has a diversity of landscapes and therefore plants and animals.
+From the mountains to the sea, the Southland has a diversity of landscapes and therefore plants and animals.
 Under constant threat of development, the stakes are high for preserving our local flora and fauna.
-Protecting wildlife corridors, restoring important habitats, providing public access to recreate, and expanding our local, regional, state, and national parks and preserves is essential.
+There are nearly 100 state or federally listed species in the Southland.
+That’s why protecting wildlife corridors, restoring important habitats, and expanding our local, regional, state, and national parks and preserves is essential.
+Ensuring appropriate public access across the region is also a priority.

 Featured Projects